 The practice was open between 8am and 6pm Monday to Friday with the exception of Thursdays when the practice closed at 12 noon.
-Appointments were offered between 9am and 11am and 3.20pm and 5.30pm daily, with the exception of Thursdays when there was no afternoon surgery.
-Extended hours were offered through the Sheffield satellite scheme.
-When the practice was closed between 6.30pm and 8am patients were directed to contact the NHS 111 service.
-The Sheffield GP Collaborative provided cover when the practice was closed between 8am-8.30am and 6.pm-6.30pm.
-Patients were informed of this when they telephoned the practice number.
+Appointments were offered between 9am and 11am and 3.20pm and 5.30pm daily, with the

-Results from the national GP patient survey showed that patients' satisfaction with how they could access care and treatment was higher than local and national averages.
+Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was higher than local and national averages.

-- 82% of patients were satisfied with the practice's opening hours compared to the CCG average of 72% and national average of 75%. - 96% of patients said they could get through easily to the surgery by phone (CCG average 70%, national average 73%). - 93% of patients said they always or almost always see or speak to the GP they prefer (CCG average 58%, national average 60%).
+- 76% of patients were satisfied with the practice's opening hours compared to the CCG average of 72% and national average of 75%. - 96% of patients said they could get through easily to the surgery by phone (CCG average 70%, national average 73%). - 85% of patients said they always or almost always see or speak to the GP they prefer (CCG average 58%, national average 60%).